 My analytics tell me that 87% of my readers are women aged 18-45.
 Now I never trust these statistics entirely so I’ll apologise if this post isn’t relevant to you.
 In fact, scrap that; this message is one that everyone should hear.

 We need to talk about cervical cancer.
 I know, I know.
 Cancer awareness saturates social media every single day, making it easy to lose its message/impact and of course, it’ll never happen to you, right?
-That’s what I used to think too – until the day it almost did.
+That’s what I used to think too.

 dignity reservations about getting my foof out for a stranger were non-existent.